 If a student is withdrawn for conduct, Student Services will send a certified letter to notify the student of the withdrawal.
-If the student does not come in to complete the exit counseling, the Financial Aid Administrator will mail it to the student within 30 days of the date of determination of the withdrawal.
+If the student does not come in to complete the exit counseling, the Director of Financial Aid will mail it to the student within 30 days of the date of determination of the withdrawal.